memtt/numaprof/README.md

 Numaprof is distributed under CeCILL-C licence which is LGPL compatible.
 Take care, NUMAPROF currently strongly depend on Intel Pintool which is free only for non commercial use.

+I would like to make a port to DynamoRIO to avoid this, if someone want to help !.

 Discussion
 ----------